yeehaa123/presentation-moonconf/slides.md

 <!--

-No presentation on software architecture nowadays, however, would be complete without a extension discussion of the current favorite: the microservices pattern.
+No presentation on software architecture nowadays, however, would be complete without a extensive discussion of everyone's current favorite: the microservices pattern.

 Martin Fowler defines this pattern as follows:

 "... the microservice architectural style is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API."